 Non P.O.V.
 Protagonist: In a more standard narrative format, Carlos — the recent arrival and Only Sane Man who spends his time thwarting Monsters Of The Week — would be a straightforward protagonist and we'd stay close to his POV.
 With the news report format, Carlos' role as protagonist is almost completely eclipsed by Cecil's role as narrator and obscured because Cecil frequently goes off-topic when reporting on Carlos' doings.
 Dana was a Non P.O.V.
 Protagonist until she got the chance to narrate her own story in Episode 30.

-Noodle Incident/Riddle for the Ages: How everyone was saved from the mind-controlling WALK signs in episode 41.
+Noodle Incident/Riddle for the Ages: How everyone was saved from the mind-controlling WALK signs in Episode 41.
 Due to Intern Dana accidentally hijacking the show while Cecil was being possessed (again) we will never know the answer.

 Cecil: I'll be honest, Night Vale, that was the most worried I've been in some time.
 And how we were saved was so unlikely and miraculous that I feel that today will become one of the standard tales told every year on Frightening Day.
 Certainly, it is a story I will never forget.

 The Nth Doctor: At the end of December, Carlos' voice-actor was changed to Dylan Marron so he could be played by an actual gay Latino actor.
-Apparently, in universe, scientists occasionally surgically change their vocal chords as a way of preventing throat spiders.
+Apparently, in universe, scientists occasionally surgically change their vocal cords as a way of preventing throat spiders.

 Omnidisciplinary Scientist: Carlos, described only as "a scientist", doesn't seem to concentrate on any particular branch of science.